Poverty headcount ratio at $6.85 a day (2017 PPP) (% of population)

-Equivalent to 38,741 Argentine pesos per worker per month.
+Living Wage Reference Value.
+Equivalent to 107,942 Argentine pesos per worker per month.

-Equivalent to 50,023 Argentine pesos for a typical family in rural Argentina per month.
+Living Income Reference Value.
+Equivalent to 123,203 Argentine pesos for a typical family in rural Argentina per month.

 Agriculture, forestry, and fishing, value added (% of GDP)

-Argentina has a population of roughly 45 million people.
+Argentina has a population of roughly 46 million people.
 The country is highly urbanized with 92% of its population living in cities and only 8% residing in rural areas.
-The agricultural sector in Argentina represents 6% of the national GDP, but only employs 0.1% of the workforce.
+The agricultural sector in Argentina represents 7% of the national GDPand employs 8% of the workforce.

 Argentina is one of the most important countries in terms of food exports worldwide.
 The agricultural sector is dominated by large scale farms, specifically in the region of Pampas.
 This region has undergone an important agricultural transformation through mechanization and increased production and has favored the cultivation of grains and soybeans.
 Outside the Pampas, however, rural poverty is on the rise as the rural population has limited access to land and resources.
 Smallholder farmers struggle with low productivity and are excluded from larger markets and value chains.
 In addition, smallholder farmers are increasingly vulnerable to extreme weather events due to climate change.